pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next Drupal/your-first-customization.md

 ## Data Fetching in Next.js

 Next.js offers various ways to fetch data and render content.
 Please see the Next.js [Data Fetching Overview](https://nextjs.org/docs/basic-features/data-fetching/overview) for an in depth look at each.
-For the purposes of this guide, we will cover creating a page with SSR and SSG.
+For the purposes of this guide, we will cover creating a page with [Server Side Rendering (SSR)](https://nextjs.org/docs/basic-features/pages#server-side-rendering) and [Static Site Generation (SSG)](https://nextjs.org/docs/basic-features/pages#static-generation-recommended).

 :::info
 If you're not sure when to use SSR vs SSG, check out these articles: [When Should I Use `getServerSideProps`](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props#when-should-i-use-getserversideprops) and [When Should I Use `getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching/get-static-props#when-should-i-use-getstaticprops)